sandym/sutils/docs/strings.md

 ```

-TODO: compare with other libs
+@todo: compare with other libs

 ## `su/strings/str_load.h`